A New Light: Coping with Seasonal Affective Disorder

 Also known as phototherapy, light therapy involves intentional exposure to light.
 Lightboxes or light therapy lamps are popular ways to combat SAD, especially for people who spend a lot of time indoors without access to windows.

-While light boxes can work great, you don’t have to drop the extra money on one to treat your SAD.
-I have found that just adding extra sources of light to my living spaces makes a huge difference.
+While lightboxes can work great, you don’t have to drop the extra money on one to treat your SAD.
+While using seasonal affect disorder lights, I have found that adding this light to my living spaces makes a huge difference.
 Lighting a candle (or a few) makes for a cozy little light show.
 Try out a pretty pink Himalayan salt lamp for a soft glow, or buy a few strings of fairy lights to hang.
 There are even ways to DIY fake windows if you don’t have one in your bedroom!

 Regulate Your Sleep Schedule